curveball/website/collections/_middleware/static.md

 Serving files from a different directory
 ---------------
-It is possible to serve files from a directory that doesn't math your request path.
+It is possible to serve files from a directory that doesn't match your request path.

 For example:

 | Static Dir          | Request URI       |
 |---------------------|-------------------|
 | `/home/app/static`  | `/assets/app.css` |